katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 # Katalon Studio PDF Keywords Plugin

 PDF Keywords Plugin allows testers to manipulate existing PDF documents and extract content from them.
-This plugin comes along with a sample test case that allows you to develop further to suit your testing's purposes.
+This plugin comes with a sample test case that helps you develop further to suit your testing's purposes.

 ## Prerequisite

 - An active Katalon Studio Enterprise license.
 You can refer to this document here: [Katalon licensing](https://docs.katalon.com/katalon-studio/docs/license.html).
 ## Set Parameter

-The PDF Keyword plugin is using the PDFbox library.
+The PDF Keyword plugin uses the PDFbox library.
 To activate the plugin, follow these steps:

-1. Download **Apache PDFBox version 2.0.24** .
+1. Download **Apache PDFBox version 2.0.24**.
 You can download it here: [Apache PDFBox](https://www.apache.org/dyn/closer.lua/pdfbox/2.0.24/pdfbox-app-2.0.24.jar).
 2. Return to Katalon Studio, go to **Project > Settings > Library Management**.
 3. In the **External Libraries**, click **Add** to browse the .jar file downloaded from Step 1.
 Click **Apply and Close**.
 Katalon Studio automatically imports the library into the project.
 ## Execute Test Cases